agroal/pgagroal/doc/GETTING_STARTED.md

   pgagroal [ -c CONFIG_FILE ] [ -a HBA_CONFIG_FILE ] [ -d ]

 Options:
-  -c, --config CONFIG_FILE  Set the path to the pgagroal.conf file -a, --hba HBA_CONFIG_FILE Set the path to the pgagroal_hba.conf file -d, --daemon              Run as a daemon
+  -c, --config CONFIG_FILE      Set the path to the pgagroal.conf file -a, --hba HBA_CONFIG_FILE     Set the path to the pgagroal_hba.conf file -l, --limit LIMIT_CONFIG_FILE Set the path to the pgagroal_databases.conf file -d, --daemon                  Run as a daemon
   -V, --version                 Display version information -?, --help                    Display help
 ```

 If you don't have `pgagroal` in your path see [README](../README.md) on how to